-"They would move on the Baltic states more or less immediately," says Giles, who is also director of the Conflict Studies Research Centre in Oxfordshire.
+"They would move on the Baltic states more or less immediately," says Giles, who is also director of the Conflict Studies Research Center in Oxfordshire.
 "Putin believes Russian security requires the Baltic states under its domain.
 But you need to look further.
 It's hard to put a definitive border on how far ambitious Russians think the frontier should expand.
 But certainly you're looking at Poland and Finland too."

-3. Internet down!
-Shots fired!
+3. Internet Down!
+Shots Fired!

 And if no such regime change happened?

 Think hybrid warfare: all the above combined with the sudden movement of troops into the country.
-"We don't know how exactly an annexation would look, but Russia does practice this scenario," says Giles.
+"We don't know how exactly an occupation would look, but Russia does practice this scenario," says Giles.
 "What we do know is it would be over pretty swiftly."

 4. NATO: Fight or Fall